 A Master of Business is recognised as a wise investment for a senior career, and is likely to boost earning potential.
 A master's degree by research is also essential for those considering a possible academic career route.

 The Master of Business is a research master’s degree that can be completed in just 18 months.
 Throughout your studies you develop advanced research skills, as well as a rigorous understanding of a specialist business field relevant to your interests.

 This business master's degree equips you with the knowledge and critical thinking skills in demand in today’s complex and changing business environments.
 Graduates of the Master of Business are well placed for further study in the PhD programme.

-Completed one of the following or equivalent with a B grade average or higher in all relevant prerequisite papers in the selected subject area:
+Completed one of the following or equivalent with a B grade average or higher in all relevant prerequisite courses in the selected subject area:

 All final admission to the Master of Business is subject to approval by the dean (or representative).